Inside: Sharing our daily schedule with a baby and 2 kids at home – the changes we made to get us back on track!

-I get so many people asking me this question: “How do I survive at home with 2 kids and a baby?”
+I get this question all the time: "How do I survive at home with 2 kids and a baby?"

 I remembered going into a panic attack when my husband’s paternity leave ended.
 It’s down to one adult in the house with 3 kids all wanting my attention!
-How am I going to take care of my baby, homeschooling my children, getting meals on the table and making sure everyone has clean clothes to wear on my own?
+How am I going to take care of my baby, homeschool my children, get meals on the table and make sure everyone has clean clothes to wear on my own?

 A year later, I lived to tell the tale.
 We can totally do this mamas.

 My intention of sharing our daily schedule is not to show you the best way to do things.
 There is no one best schedule that works for everyone.
 The best schedule is one that works for your family.
 But I hope that by having a glimpse into a day in our life, you can find some ideas that might be helpful for your family.

 My three best advices to any moms who are navigating their new family life with a baby and older kids at home.